-But even as Ms. Ruemmler and Mr. Friedrich belittled counsel's role in the NBD transaction, and issued their bold challenge regarding the absence of key language in the transaction documents, they both knew that the argument was disingenuous and misleading.
-Their arguments would not have been possible unless they had intentionally and systematically suppressed Ms. Zrike's evidence about her role in the transaction and the later negotiations.
+But even as the ETF belittled counsel's role in the NBD transaction, and issued its bold challenge regarding the absence of key language in the transaction documents, the prosecutors, including ETF Director Weissmann, knew that the argument was disingenuous and misleading.
+Their arguments would have been impossible but for the fact they intentionally and systematically suppressed Ms. Zrike's sworn testimony, in the grand jury, before the SEC, and as reflected in her FBI interview, about her role in the transaction and the later negotiations.

-Once again, because of the surgical excision of virtually everything favorable to the defense from the deceitful "summaries" that Ruemmler signed, see Exhibit B, the defense was powerless to meet her challenge.

-The "summary" with respect to Katherine Zrike was a page longer than the 4-sentence McMahon "summary" discussed in Part III.B, and it contained some evidence that was favorable to the defense.
-For example, the fact that Zrike warned Merrill Lynch executives that there was risk that Merrill would be stuck owning the barges suggests that she, at least, was clear that there was no guaranteed buy-back-if there was going to be a certain buy-back, then there would be no risk.17

-Paradoxically, however, the defense was actually led further astray by the Zrike "summary," because the defense had no way of knowing how much-and how much more critical-exculpatory evidence was excluded, and thus deliberately suppressed.
+Once again, because of the surgical excision of virtually everything favorable to the defense from the deceitful "summaries," signed by Ms. Ruemmler for Mr. Weissmann, see Exhibit B, the defense was powerless to meet her challenge.
+The "summary" with respect to Katherine Zrike was one page longer than the 4-sentence McMahon "summary" discussed in Part III.B, and it contained some evidence that was favorable to the defense.
+For example, the fact that Zrike warned Merrill Lynch executives that there was risk that Merrill would be stuck owning the barges suggests that she, at least, was clear that there was no guaranteed buy-back; and, with a certain buy-back, there would be no risk.
+But the disclosure of that point actually allowed the prosecutors to argue that the defendants then proceeded without Zrike--and in defiance of her.
+So, paradoxically, the defense was actually led further astray by the Zrike "summary," because the defense had no way of knowing how much-and how much more critical-exculpatory evidence was excluded, and thus deliberately suppressed.
 Accordingly, the defense was forced to assume that such exculpatory evidence did not exist in the hundreds of pages of Zrike's testimony and 302 that the ETF suppressed.